henrihapponen/docxedit/README.md

 ## Functions

 Most of the functions in this module work primarily with **runs**, which are sequences of strings with the same formatting style.
-This is how we can edit the document but keep the original format.
+Breaking the document into runs allows us to edit the text without changing the original formatting.

-# Example Usage
+## Example Usage

 ```python
 from docx import Document